IBM/ibm-licensing-operator/README.md

 - For the list of operator dependencies, see the IBM Knowledge Center [Common Services dependencies documentation](http://ibm.biz/cpcs_opdependencies).
 - For the list of prerequisites for installing the operator, see the IBM Knowledge Center [Preparing to install services documentation](http://ibm.biz/cpcs_opinstprereq).

+> **Important:** If you installed License Service with the stand-alone IBM containerized software and you want to install an IBM Cloud Pak, it is recommended to first uninstall License Service from every cluster.
+Before uninstalling, the best practice is to retrieve an audit snapshot to ensure no data is lost.
+The Cloud Pak will install a new instance of License Service.
+This is a temporary action that we would like to automize in the future.

 ## Documentation

 To install the operator with the IBM Common Services Operator follow the the installation and configuration instructions within the IBM Knowledge Center.